xpilot-project/docs/docs/xplane.md

 ![X-Plane Settings](media/XplaneSettings.png)

-* **Automatically Show Message Preview Panel**<br/>If this option is enabled, if a new radio text message is received, it will display in a small translucent panel at the top right of the X-Plane window.
+* **Automatically Show Notification Panel**<br/>If this option is enabled, if a new radio text message is received, it will display in a small translucent panel at the top right of the X-Plane window.

-* **Hide Message Preview Panel After...**<br/>This option sets how long the message preview panel should stay open (in seconds) before it automatically disappears.
+* **Hide Notification Panel After...**<br/>This option sets how long the notification panel should stay open (in seconds) before it automatically disappears.

 * **Enable Aircraft Labels**<br/>If this option is enabled, floating callsign labels will be placed above all aircraft in the sim.